 Unfortunately, some spouses don’t want all the financial information from being available because they may have hidden a few assets in the larger marital pot.

-Determining whether assets are marital, separate, or comingled can get quite legally complicated.
+Deciding if assets are marital, separate, or comingled can be a legal maze.
 In such an event, you should be consulting with a divorce attorney, who will most likely refer you to or consult with an accountant.

 If there is any doubt about what the assets are, your attorney will probably conduct a “discovery” before going to court.
-As the name implies, this is meant to discover information that has not been made available.
-Discovery includes several methods of getting information from the “other” side and includes but is not limited to the following:
+The discovery process aims to uncover undisclosed information.
+It employs several methods to extract information from the opposing side.
+These methods include but aren’t limited to the following:

 - Your attorney demands that your spouse produce a list of named documents, such as tax returns, bank accounts, or valuations of certain assets.
 If your spouse refuses, a judge can order him or her to do so and can punish your spouse for continued refusal to obey an order of the court.

-- Your attorney may ask to inspect any property in question, such as a safe deposit box, a piece of art, and anything else that may be deemed of value.
+- If a property is in question, your attorney might request an inspection.
+This could involve a safe deposit box, a piece of art, or anything else of value.

-- Your attorney may ask for an oral deposition.
-This is not unlike an interrogatory, but this is done in person, and answers are spoken instead of written.
+- Your attorney might request an oral deposition.
+This happens in person, unlike an interrogatory, and we get spoken responses, not written ones.
+Your spouse must be present during such a deposition.
 Such a deposition takes place in the presence of your spouse, his or her attorney, and a court reporter who takes down the testimony.
-This process is conducted “under oath,” and the parties swear to tell the truth.
+Parties swear to tell the truth during this under-oath process.

 This discovery process will likely produce some evidence of hidden or undervalued assets.
-It is assumed that your spouse will answer all questions honestly, and if he or she does not, there can be perjury charges.
+We expect your spouse to answer all questions honestly, or they could face perjury charges.
 Lying during discovery is a serious offense.

 A divorce is rarely a friendly event.
 Frequently, both parties want to cling to as many assets as they can, either because they feel they deserve it, or out of spite.
 With the help of a good divorce attorney and tax accountant, you can eliminate most ways in which spouses keep assets hidden.